ImpendingMoon/ASCII-Boy/README.md

-# ASCII-Boy
+# MoonGB
-A Gameboy Emulator that uses the terminal as an ASCII renderer.
+A Gameboy Emulator that may eventually be finished.